 Halaven is a halichondrin class microtubule dynamics inhibitor with a distinct binding profile.
 Recent non-clinical studies showed that Halaven is associated with increased vascular perfusion and permeability in tumor cores.
 Halaven promotes the epithelial state and decreases the capacity of breast cancer cells to migrate.
-First approved in the United States for use in the treatment of breast cancer in November 2010, Halaven is currently approved in approximately 60 countries worldwide, including Japan and countries in Europe, the Americas and Asia.
+First approved in the United States for use in the treatment of breast cancer in November 2010, Halaven is currently approved in over 60 countries worldwide, including Japan and countries in Europe, the Americas and Asia.

-Eisai remains committed to providing further clinical evidence for Halaven aimed at maximizing value of the drug as it seeks to contribute further to addressing the diverse needs of, and increasing the benefits provided to, patients with cancer, their families, and healthcare providers.
+Eisai positions oncology as a key therapeutic area, and is aiming to discovery revolutionary new medicines with the potential to cure cancer.
+Eisai remains committed to maximizing the clinical value as well as exploring the potential clinical benefits of Halaven as it seeks to contribute further to addressing the diverse needs of, and increasing the benefits provided to, patients with cancer, their families, and healthcare providers in China and around the world.

+Media Inquiries:

-Media Inquiries: Public Relations Department, Eisai Co., Ltd. +81-(0)3-3817-5120
+Public Relations Department,

+Eisai Co., Ltd.

++81-(0)3-3817-5120